Skip to main content

 • “Cons: combat is tedious.”

-• “The story was strong but lacked the leveling and grinding aspect of most RPGs, which also meant it avoided a lot of useless filler.”
+• “Story was strong, lacked the leveling/grinding aspect of most RPGs, but also lacked a bunch of useless filler.”

 • emotional

-Players highlight Sorbetta's emotional journey as a central theme, showcasing her transformation from a victim of bullying to a confident individual who learns to stand up for herself.
-This character development resonates strongly, adding depth to the game's narrative.
+Players highlight Sorbetta's compelling emotional journey, noting her transformation from a victim of bullying to a confident individual who stands up for herself.
+This character development resonates strongly, contributing to the game's overall emotional impact.

 • “Sorbetta herself has a positive emotional journey, going from someone her cousin kicked around to standing up for herself.”